opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/mot-scale-up-architecture.md

 # MOT Scale-up Architecture<a name="EN-US_TOPIC_0270171513"></a>

 To  **scale up**  means to add additional cores to the  _same machine_  in order to add computing power.
 To scale up refers to the most common traditional form of adding computing power in a machine that has a single pair of controllers and multiple cores.
-Scale-up architecture is limited by the scalability limits of a machine’s controller.
+Scale-up architecture is limited by the scalability limits of a machine's controller.

 ## Technical Requirements<a name="section189641734143315"></a>